 I have an interest in the weather, not just for today or the coming weekend but also historically.
 Participating in Melbourne University’s Climate History newspaper tagging project involving tagging Trove newspaper articles about weather events, it became evident the weather behaves in a cyclical nature.
 If it has happened before it will happen again, droughts, floods, and storms.

-Taking my interests a step further, investigating how weather events effected my ancestors can add greatly to their story.
+Taking my interests a step further, investigating how weather events affected my ancestors can add greatly to their story.
 That is why the Victorian bushfires of 1901 are of interest as the Byaduk district, where many of my ancestors lived, was heavily affected.
-The weather was similar to two days in my lifetime, Ash Wednesday on 16 February 1983 and Black Saturday on 7 February 2010.
+The weather was similar to two days in my lifetime, Ash Wednesday on 16 February 1983 and Black Saturday on 7 February 2009.
 On each day, fires blazed across Victoria.

 The first reports of fire came through on 8 February 1901.
 The following article from The Argus describes the weather of 7 February 1901.
 The descriptive language takes the reader to that day.
-The heat was oppressive, the wind was strong and dust storms crossed the state, causing an unnatural darkness.
+The heat was oppressive, the wind was strong and dust storms crossed the state, causing unnatural darkness.

 Fires had sprung up throughout the Western District.
 Early reports from Branxholme were tragic with one death, stock killed and houses lost.
 I have family links to three families who lost their homes, the Millers, Storers and Addinsalls.
 George Miller, a racehorse trainer, lost his house and stables and no doubt his horses.

 The two-day race meeting at Ararat was held in stifling conditions.
 A fire started at the course on the second day, with horses receiving burns.
 Later the wind picked up and ripped iron off the grandstand roof, sending the ladies within running for shelter.

 Fires started across Victoria including Warrnambool, Alexandra, Wangaratta, Buninyong, Yea, and Castlemaine.